-The Authority considers that, in the absence of a formal Government direction, carbon neutral energy procurement cannot be considered the least cost option.
+The Authority considered that, in the absence of a formal Government direction, carbon neutral energy procurement cannot be considered the least cost option.
 As such, Seqwater's approach to seeking Government clarification regarding the carbon neutrality of the GCDP prior to incurring expenditure is appropriate.
-Until formal Government advice is received, the Authority's recommended electricity prices exclude the cost of achieving carbon neutrality.
+For the Draft Report, the Authority recommended that electricity prices exclude the cost of achieving carbon neutrality.